kaffein/ng-darrrt-codelab/docs/step-7.md

 // ...
 ```

-Don't worry about the 'Unused import' warning from the Editor.
+Ignore the 'Unused import' warning from Dart Editor.
-We'll fix that soon enough.
+You'll soon be using the import.

 &rarr; Strip out the code that's duplicated in NamesService,
 and use a NamesService object instead.